hkhamvan263/Movie-Studio-COMP-163/README.md

-# Movie Studio Computer Science 163: Introduction Computer Programming
+# Movie Studio Computer Science 163: Introduction to Computer Programming
 My third project for COMP 163 where I create a movie premiere schedule for a film studio.

 ## ⚠️Warning⚠️